 Untreated lumber, on the other hand, has not been treated with chemicals.
 It has a natural wood color and appearance and is generally considered safe and environmentally friendly.
 You can use non-pressure-treated wood for indoor projects.

-However, untreated woods, like untreated white oak or redwood, is more susceptible to rot, wood decay, and insect damage, and it requires regular maintenance.
+However, untreated woods are more susceptible to rot, wood decay, and insect damage, and it requires regular maintenance.

 When deciding to choose between treated and untreated wood, it’s important to consider the intended use and environmental conditions.